cybergeekgyan/Internship-Preparation/30 Days of Dream Company/readme.md

 ## 30 DAYS OF DREAM COMPANY ROADMAP

-- We will cover 5-6 main topics in 100 days, and
+- We will cover main topics in 30 days, and
-- we will target the interviews of big tech companies such as Facebook, Google, Microsoft, Amazon, etc.
+- We will target the interviews of big tech companies such as Facebook, Google, Microsoft, Amazon, etc.

 *These topics are given below…*